 |7.85||Iuliia Kaplina||October 19th 2013||Wujian, China||IFSC World Cup|

 The current Women’s Speed Climbing Olympic Record is 6.84 seconds.
 It was set by Aleksandra Miroslaw in 2021 at the Tokyo Olympic Games and also broke the World Record at the same time.

 Though there isn’t a separate medal for Speed Climbing, there is still something to be said about being the fastest climber at the Olympics.

 On the Men’s side Alberto Ginés López won the Speed finals, which helped him massively in getting the Gold medal overall.
 The fastest time overall in the Men’s side was Bassa Mawem with 5.45 seconds set in the qualification round, which is the current Olympic record.
 Unfortunately, he suffered a complete bicep rupture injury which took him out of the finals.

 On the Women’s it was Aleksandra Miroslaw who won the Speed finals in amazing form, also setting the World Record and new Olympic Record at the same time with 6.84 seconds.

 What Climbing Shoes + Harness Do Speed Climbers Use?

-Climbing shoes are very different to normal shoes.
+Climbing shoes are very different from normal shoes.
 They fit tightly to the foot for good control with the toes curled at the front so pressure can be put onto tiny holds.
-The rubber used is very soft and sticks the the holds and even to the surface of the flat wall itself.
+The rubber used is very soft and sticks to the holds and even to the surface of the flat wall itself.
 The rubber comes over the front of the foot and the heel for more surface area.

 For harnesses really the lightest is the best.
 The Petzl Sitta is one of the lightest climbing harnesses on the market.
 You’ll see the distinctive orange and white on many competing at the Olympics.
 Some competitors even cut off unnecessary parts like the gear loops – though we don’t recommend you go anywhere near a harness with scissors.